linzhiqiu/label_pizza/upload_instructions.md

 schemas_data = [
   {
     "schema_name": "Questions about Humans",             # Must exist in the database "instructions_url": "https://your-instruction-rul",  # Update instruction_url
-    "question_group_names": [
+    "question_group_names": [                            # New group order applied; question groups should remain exactly the same as before
-      "Human", "NSFW"
+      "NSFW", "Human"
     ],
-    "has_custom_display": False,                        # Update has_custom_display
+    "has_custom_display": True,                          # Update has_custom_display
     "is_active": True
   }
 ]